algorandfoundation/specs/dev/ledger.md

   msgpack field `gs`.

-Parameters for applications created by an account are stored alongside the account state, indexed by a pair (address, application ID).
+Parameters for applications created by an account are stored alongside the account state, denoted by a pair (address, application ID).
-There is no limit on amount of application an account can create.
-Creating one application increases the minimum balance requirements of the creator by 100000 microalgos, plus the [`GlobalStateSchema` Minimum Balance contribution][App Minimum Balance Increases].
+Each application created increases the minimum balance requirements of the creator by 100000 microalgos, plus the [`GlobalStateSchema` Minimum Balance contribution][App Minimum Balance Increases].

-`LocalState` for applications that an account has opted in to are also stored alongside the account state, indexed by a pair (address, application ID).
+`LocalState` for applications that an account has opted in to are also stored alongside the account state, denoted by a pair (address, application ID).
-There is no limit on amount of application an account can opt in to.
-Opting in to one application increases the minimum balance requirements of the opting-in account by 100000 microalgos plus the [`LocalStateSchema` Minimum Balance contribution][App Minimum Balance Increases].
+Each application opted in to increases the minimum balance requirements of the opting-in account by 100000 microalgos plus the [`LocalStateSchema` Minimum Balance contribution][App Minimum Balance Increases].